snapp-incubator/crafting-table/README.md

 ![alt text](https://raw.githubusercontent.com/n25a/crafting-table/master/logo.jpeg?token=GHSAT0AAAAAABQEANQTVOCNJXVJ3QPQHQK6YR6HOOA)

 # Crafting Table
-A tool for creating functions to query to database from golang struct.
+A function creation tool for querying to database from golang struct.
-It's use `sqlx` package to connect to database.
+It uses `sqlx` package to connect to database.

 # How to use Crafting Table?

-The Syntax to creating functions is as below.
+The Syntax for creating functions is as below.

 ```bash
 crafting-table generate \